What Do You Need for Compositional Generalization in Diffusion Planning?: Methodology

-\textbf{Increasing Compositionality via Architecture Design Choices:} The next strategy we address are \emph{architecture modifications}.
-While invariance can be learned through data augmentation, another popular strategy is to simply build invariance to certain groups through architecture changes\cite{cohen2021equivariant,cohen2016group}, especially in limited data settings.
+\textbf{Increasing Compositionality via Architecture Design:} The next strategy we address are \emph{architecture modifications}.
+While equivariance can be learned through data augmentation, another strategy is to build equivariance to certain transformations through architecture changes\cite{cohen2021equivariant,cohen2016group}.

-Surprisingly, we found that the common 1D U-Net proposed in \citet{janner2022planning} is non-local and not equivariant to position, which we show in Appendix~\ref{appendix:unet_analysis}.
-To easily analyze the effect that locality and positional equivariance have on composition, we replace the U-Net with a network which we call \emph{Eq-Net}.
-Eq-Net simply consists of stacked 1D convolutions without pooling or down-sampling layers, which guarantees equivariance.
-We also decrease the size of the kernels in Eq-Net to guarantee locality.
-We defer further discussion and explanation to Appendix \ref{appendix:eqnet_details}.

-To test the effects of having locality but not positional equivariance, we add positional encoding to Eq-Net with sinusoidal embeddings \cite{vaswani2017attention}, adding each time positions' embedding channel-wise after the first convolutional layer.
+The more modern DiT backbone is Transformer based~\cite{vaswani2017attention}, which does not have an inductive bias for local receptive fields when processing input sequences and has explicit positional encoding.
+While CNNs are often said to have locality and shift equivariance~\cite{janner2022planning,kamb2024analytic}, we found that the CNN based U-Net~\cite{janner2022planning} has a globally receptive field and is not equivariant to shifts, shown in Appendix~\ref{appendix:unet_analysis}.
+In fact, down-sampling and pooling operators common in CNNs provably break shift equivariance~\cite{zhang2019making,chaman2021truly}.